lugu/qiloop/doc/NOTES.md

 2. An object can not longer be directly contacted based on its service ID.

-This concept of ObjectPtrUID mitigates some of the issues related to the collision problem: it allows two object references to be compared for identity.
+This concept of ObjectPtrUID mitigates some of issues related to the collision problem: it allows two object references to be compared for identity.

 ### Message transfer